GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: Experiments and Results

 We compared the reconstruction results from the proposed method with those obtained with the Deep prior-based unsupervised reconstruction (DPBUR) \cite{Kong2022}.
 It is worth noting that DPBUR was specifically designed to address the reconstruction of 3D seismic data.
 We simulated a scenario with $\sim 36\%$ missing shot-gathers, corresponding to the indices $\lbrace 4,8,10,12,15,17,21,23,24,26\rbrace$.

 Table ~\ref{table:exp3} summarizes the average reconstruction results for the recovered shot-gathers in terms of PSNR and SSIM metrics.
 These results demonstrate that our method exhibits a high generalization capacity, outperforming DPBUR in up to $6.2$ dB of PSNR and $0.013$ SSIM.
-The main differences in the results are due to amplitude overestimations from DPBUR, which in turn imply trace shiftings, as depicted in the traces comparison from Fig.~\ref{fig:exp3}b.
-Further, the recovered shot-gathers illustrated in Fig.~\ref{fig:exp3}a show that the proposed method provides a better estimation of typical seismic structures such as reflections (hyperbolic events) and refractions (linear events).
+The main differences in the results are due to amplitude overestimations from DPBUR, which in turn imply trace shiftings, as depicted in the traces comparison from Fig.~\ref{fig:exp3}c.
+Further, the recovered shot-gathers illustrated in Fig.~\ref{fig:exp3}a--b show that the proposed method provides a better estimation of typical seismic structures such as reflections (hyperbolic events) and refractions (linear events) both in signal and FK domains.